 If you roast the pepper in the oven, it may lose its lovely green color without actually charring it.

 Blanch a cup of diced potatoes.

 Serve with fresh cilantro, finely chopped jalapeno ( go light) and a little queso fresco cheese.

 For the photos I left the jalapeno in bigger slices…so people could tell what they were, but these are way TOO big and too spicy to eat.
-Cut them in a very fine dice, and use sparingly.
+Cut them in very fine dice, and use them sparingly.